Arindom-2712/Dynamic-Producer-and-Multiple-Consumer/README.md

 Single Producer that sends message from a hardcoded array of strings.

-Single Producer that receives msgs from user inoput and sends.
+Single Producer that sends msgs from user input. (console)

-Multiple Consumers .. receivig messages , bith from user input and static array.
+Multiple Consumers .. receiving messages , both from user input and static array of messages